 You have the right to request a copy of the personal information we hold about you (whether we have collected from you directly or from a third party).
 You also have the right to ask us to correct your information if you think it is wrong.

-We will be as open as we can with you, but please note that your right to request personal information may be limited if it breaches another person’s right to privacy or is subject to an overriding national security legislation.
+We will process your request as soon as possible, and no later than 20 working days after we receive it.
+We will be as open as we can with you, but please note that your right to request personal information may be limited if it breaches another person’s right to privacy or is subject to overriding national security legislation.

 You may request a correction of personal information that you consider is inaccurate.
 Where the correction requested is not able to be made or we dispute the accuracy of the correction, we will make a note on your personal information.

 If we cannot resolve your concerns, then you have the right to complain to the Privacy Commissioner about our actions.
 In the first instance, please email or write to us at firstname.lastname@example.org or PO Box 7443, Wellington South 6242 marking it for the attention of the Workwise Privacy Officer.

 All staff receive relevant information privacy training to minimise the risk of a privacy breach.

 Personal information is only used for the purposes we have declared it will be used for.
 If it is disclosed outside of the purpose, any potential impact on individuals affected is assessed once the incident is discovered.
 If the impact is likely to cause serious harm, our Privacy Officer is notified so an internal investigation can be carried out and an action plan implemented.

 If a breach of privacy occurs, we will advise our Privacy Officer who will assess what actions might sensibly be taken, and the likelihood of harm arising, and the Privacy Officer will notify the Privacy Commissioner and any affected individuals, unless an exemption under the Privacy Act 2020 applies.